Byrne JAG Penalty Bills

 Prison Rape Elimination Act (PREA)

-The Prison Rape Elimination Act of 2003 (Public Law 108-79) requires a five percent penalty against any federal grant program that states would “otherwise receive for prison purposes," a term left undefined in statute.
+The Prison Rape Elimination Act of 2003 (Public Law 108-79) required a five percent penalty against any federal grant program that states would “otherwise receive for prison purposes," a term left undefined in statute.
 DOJ interpreted this to mean some of the grant programs eligible to be used for prison construction, administration or programming, which DOJ identified as the Byrne Justice Assistance Grant program, the Juvenile Justice and Delinquency Prevention Act’s Title II formula grants and the Office on Violence Against Women’s STOP grants.
 Because the original statute did not anticipate the system of audits established in the rule-making, states could not accomplish the tasks necessary to come into compliance before the penalties were set to take effect.
 Therefore, nearly every state was penalized five percent of the three grant programs in FY14, FY15, and FY16.
 The Justice for All Reauthorization Act (JFAA), which passed Congress and was signed into law in December 2016, made several changes to PREA to fix this problem.
-In brief, the JFAA exempts the STOP grants from future penalties, suspends the penalties on most states for three years, holding the penalty funds in abeyance for that time and ends the assurance option by a date certain.
+In brief, the JFAA exempted the STOP grants from future penalties, suspended the penalties on most states for three years, holding the penalty funds in abeyance for that time, and ended the assurance option by a date certain.

 National Instant Criminal Background Check System